Chavda2772/link-preview-extractor/README.md

-Here’s the modified README file based on your request:

----

 # link-preview-extractor

 **link-preview-extractor** is a lightweight Node.js package that extracts metadata from URLs, including title, description, images, and Open Graph/Twitter Card tags.
 It's ideal for generating rich previews for links, commonly used in social media, chat apps, and content-sharing platforms.